A Step-by-Step Guide

 You should always assess your own injuries first to see if you can move or locate any bleeding.
 First work to ensure breathing is unobstructed, then try to staunch any bleeding with pressure.
 If you are uninjured or only slightly injured, try to assess the injuries of others who were involved in the accident.
 Try to make sure they can breathe and stop any bleeding.

 Of course, you or someone nearby should call 911 for emergency assistance.
-Whomever calls 911 should stay at the scene and remain on the telephone until the dispatcher allows you to hang up.
+Whoever calls 911 should stay at the scene and remain on the telephone until the dispatcher allows you to hang up.
 They may need to obtain more information about the accident from you or provide emergency instructions.

 Always leave the crashed vehicles in place after an accident and get yourself out of harm’s way.
 This means out of traffic and away from damaged and possibly dangerous vehicles.